History of the Norristown Garden Club.

 HOUSE AND GARDEN TOURS — The first Holiday House Tour was in December 1950, with 100 tickets sold at one dollar each.
 In 2002 the garden club held its 53rd annual Holiday House tour and more than 1300 tickets were sold at $20 each.
 The first Garden Days for which a fee was charged was in 1940.
 Town and Country Garden Tours were held again in 1970 and 1971.
 In June 1986, our first House and Garden Tour was initiated.
 These various tours continue to aid the scholarship and civic improvement funds of Norristown Garden Club.
 May 1998 was the first time we combined a house and garden tour with a standard placement flower show.
 That year’s proceeds raised monies toward $1000 designated for a paver at the U. S. Botanic Garden in Washington, D.C.
 In 2002 our standard placement flower show and house and garden tour also featured a members’ art show and an antique and classic car exhibit.
 In 2019 we celebrated our 70th annual Holiday House tour with a sold-out tour of five decorated homes and a Festival of Trees at an empty historic mansion.

 COMMUNITY SERVICE — In 1986 Norristown Garden Club received a plaque for 32 years of consecutive service to the Montgomery County Geriatric Center and Rehabilitation in Royersford.
-We currently donate Christmas arrangements to the Norristown facility of the Geriatric Center, located in the former Sacred Heart Hospital.
+We currently donate Christmas arrangements to a nursing home in Norristown.
 Christmas gifts continue to be sent to patients at Norristown State Hospital.

 Fresh and dried flower arrangements were made for many years for the Valley Forge Historical Society Museum.
 Members have also volunteered at Bowman’s Hill State Wildflower Preserve.
 Since 1993 a committee has provided floral designs for the Ronald McDonald House each year.